lidofinance/lido-staking-vault-cli/README.md

 ### Integration Tests

-Integration tests run on a forked Ethereum mainnet to test real contract interactions.
+Integration tests run on a forked chain to test real contract interactions.

 #### Setup